top of page

 We currently offer:

-• Affordable group childbirth preparation for those who feel anxious of fearful, birth trauma recovery courses and parenting pamper breakfasts
+• Affordable group childbirth preparation courses for those who feel anxious or fearful and birth trauma recovery courses for those who have had difficult pregnancy, bad birth or challenging postnatal journey

 Aileen, who leads our sessions is also a Root Maker for the Hearts and Minds Partnership, offering support for Equity, Diversity, Equality & Inclusion in PMH to other VCSEs in England.